erfan007p/lux/doc/tor.md

 ./luxd -proxy=127.0.0.1:9050 -externalip=dnetzj6l4cvo2fxy.onion:989 -listen
 ```

-(obviously, replace the Onion address with your own).
+(obviously, replace the Tor address with your own).
 If you don't care too much
 about hiding your node, and want to be reachable on IPv4 as well, additionally
 specify:
 ```